A positional $\mathbf{\Pi}^0_3$-complete objective: Positionality of SumToInfinity

-\section{Positionality of \texorpdfstring{$\STI$}{SumToInfinity}}
+\section{Positionality of \texorpdfstring{$\mathsf{SumToInfinity}$}{SumToInfinity}}

-To keep this note short, we include only the crucial formal definitions; we refer the reader to~\cite{Ohlmann23} for additional context.
+As explained in Section~\ref{sec:intro}, we prove Theorem~\ref{thm:main} using the theory of \emph{universal graphs}.
+To keep this note short, we include only the crucial formal definitions of universal graphs; we refer the reader to~\cite{Ohlmann23} for additional context.

-In what follows, the word \emph{graph} stands for a directed graph with edges labelled by elements of~$C$.
-The set of vertices of a graph $G$ is written $V(G)$, and its edges $E(G) \subseteq V(G) \times C \times V(G)$.
+In what follows, the word \emph{graph} stands for a directed graph with edges labelled by elements of~$C$, with no dead-end: every vertex has an outgoing edge.
+The set of vertices of a graph $G$ is written $V(G)$, and its set of edges is written $E(G) \subseteq V(G) \times C \times V(G)$.
+An edge from vertex $v$ to vertex $v'$ labelled by $c$ is written $v \re{c} v'$.

-\subparagraph{Almost-universality.} A \emph{tree} is a graph with a root $t_0$ such that all vertices admit a unique path from $t_0$.
-A graph morphism from $G$ to $H$ is a map $f\colon V(G) \to V(H)$ such that for each edge $v \re c v'$ in $G$, $f(v) \re c f(v')$ is an edge in $H$.
+\subparagraph*{Almost-universality.} A \emph{tree} is a graph with a root vertex $t_0$ such that all vertices admit a unique finite directed path from $t_0$.
+A \emph{graph morphism} from $G$ to $H$ is a map $f\colon V(G) \to V(H)$ such that for every edge $v \re{c} v'$ in $G$, $f(v) \re{c} f(v')$ is an edge in $H$.
 We write $G \to H$ if there exists such a morphism.
-A \emph{well-ordered graph} is a graph whose vertices are well-ordered by an ordering~$\le$.
-An ordered graph is \emph{monotone} if $u \geq v \re c v' \geq u'$ implies $u \re c u'$.
-A graph \emph{satisfies} an objective $W$ if the labelling of any infinite path on it belongs to $W$.
-For a prefix-independent objective $W$ and a cardinal $\kappa$, a graph $U$ is said to be \emph{$(\kappa,W)$-almost-universal} if \begin{itemize} \item $U$ satisfies $W$, and \item for all trees $T$ of size $<\kappa$ satisfying $W$, there is a vertex $v_0$ such that $T[v_0] \to U$, \end{itemize} where $T[v_0]$ is the restriction of $T$ to vertices reachable from $v_0$.
-We will rely on the following result:
+A \emph{well-ordered graph} is a graph equipped with a well-order~$\le$ on its vertices.
+An ordered graph is \emph{monotone} if $u \geq v \re{c} v' \geq u'$ implies $u \re{c} u'$.
+A graph \emph{satisfies} an objective $W$ if the labelling of every infinite path of the graph belongs to $W$.
+For a prefix-independent objective $W$ and a cardinal $\kappa$, a graph $U$ is said to be \emph{$(\kappa,W)$-almost-universal} if \begin{itemize} \item $U$ satisfies $W$, and \item for all trees $T$ of size $<\kappa$ satisfying $W$, there is a vertex $v_0$ such that $T[v_0] \to U$, \end{itemize} where $T[v_0]$ denotes the subtree induced by $v_0$ and its descendants.

-\begin{lemma}[{\cite[Theorem~3.2 and Lemma~4.5]{Ohlmann23}}] Let $W$ be a prefix-independent objective.
+The proof of Theorem~\ref{thm:main} will rely on the following result. \begin{lemma}[{\cite[Theorem~3.2 and Lemma~4.5]{Ohlmann23}}] Let $W$ be a prefix-independent objective.
 If, for all cardinals $\kappa$, there exists a well-ordered monotone $(\kappa,W)$-almost-universal graph, then~$W$ is positional. \end{lemma}

-Objective $\STI$ is prefix-independent.
-To prove that it is positional, it therefore suffices, for every cardinal $\kappa$, to build a $(\kappa, \STI)$-almost-universal graph $U$.
-In what follows, let $C = \Z$ and let $\kappa$ be a cardinal.
+By the prefix-independence of $\STI$ observed above, to prove its positionality, it therefore suffices to build a $(\kappa, \STI)$-almost-universal graph $U$ for every cardinal $\kappa$.
+In what follows, let $C = \Z$ and let $\kappa$ be an infinite cardinal.